 Feminist law reform efforts involving the Senate have become more prominent in recent years.
 This is largely attributable to changes made to the Senate appointment process, which has resulted in the appointment of more feminist Senators and the creation of the Independent Senators Group.
 It and other non-partisan groups in the Senate work on issues of common interest and can facilitate cross-party support for engagement in feminist law reform.

-This module discusses the opportunities that have opened up for feminist law reform in the Senate, and highlights examples of recent work that feminist Senators, activists, and allies have undertaken at the Senate level to advance a wide range of women’s equality rights issues.
+This module discusses feminist law reform opportunities at the Senate level, and highlights examples of recent work that feminist Senators, activists, and allies have undertaken at the Senate level to advance a wide range of women’s equality rights issues.

 “Despite the gains of the past decades, the struggle for equality continues.
 Parliamentarians have a responsibility to bring awareness to intersectional women’s issues in the Senate and the House of Commons.
 Women’s issues are community issues.
 Women’s issues are parliamentarian’s issues.”

 in “The Struggle to Empower Women Continues,” declaration published online at https://sencanada.ca/

 About the Senate and its Committees

 What is the Senate?